Want to avoid spam registrations and bot attacks using CAPTCHA on your WordPress site? You’re in the right place.

 Click the v3 Admin Console menu in the header and log into your Google account.

-After that, you’ll be taken to the Create page, where you can register a new site.
+After that, you’ll be taken to the Create page to register a new site.
 This should be the site where you want to integrate the CAPTCHAs.

 Type your website’s name in the Label and choose the reCAPTCHA type between v2 and v3.